Helenisme/fictional-octo-guacamole/proposal.md

-# X-Team 81 Project Proposal
+# X-Team 81 Project Proposal--Course Scheduler

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files